zcorpan/html-parser-book/manuscript/parser.md

 Where CDATA sections *are* supported, the tokenizer emits normal character tokens for the text.
 This means that such text ends up being normal `Text` nodes in the DOM, rather than `CDATASection` nodes, which the DOM also has.

-As part of writing this book, I found a [bug](https://github.com/whatwg/html/issues/4016) in Safari and Chrome: CDATA sections are not supported in HTML integration points or MathML text integration points (more on this in *The foreign lands: SVG and MathML*).
-So avoid using it in, e.g., the SVG title element.
+As part of writing this book, I found a [bug](https://github.com/whatwg/html/issues/4016) in Safari and Chrome: CDATA sections are not supported in HTML integration points or MathML text integration points (more on this in {% ref "parser", "The foreign lands: SVG and MathML" %}).
+So avoid using it in, e.g., the SVG `title` element.

-Most likely, the only case you will see CDATA sections in HTML is in the SVG script element, where it is supported in all browsers.
+Most likely, the only case you will see CDATA sections in HTML is in the SVG `script` element, where it is supported in all browsers.

 ### RCDATA, RAWTEXT and PLAINTEXT states